hbctraining/BMI714_Intro_to_HPC/lessons/R_studio_on_02.md

 ```

 Now we can see that our `a` variable is present.

-> NOTE: However, if you close the tab that that is holding the RStudio IDE, then this does not end the session.
-You can log back into the O2 Portal page and click on the "Connect to RStudio Server" and it will bring back the session you were working on as long as your job is still running.

-## export PATH to personal librarie (Meeta)

 ***
 *This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
 These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*